equinor/TimeSeriesAnalysis/docs/articles/sysid_disturbance.md

 These un-modeled transients may also cause process gains and disturbance estimates to be skewed slightly too large.

-In the final step, the *ClosedLoopEstimator* tries to modify the static models identifier previously by adding larger and larger time constants to the identified model, and observing if this reduces the *absolute, sample-over-sample variance in the disturbance".
+In the final step, the *ClosedLoopUnitIdentifier* tries to modify the static models identifier previously by adding larger and larger time constants to the identified model, and observing if this reduces the *absolute, sample-over-sample variance in the disturbance".